-Rick is available as a speaker for Pride Month, LGBT History Month, LGBT Pride Shabbat Services, Yom HaShoah and Kristallnacht Programs.
+Rick is available as a speaker year-round and especially for Pride Month, LGBT History Month, LGBT Pride Shabbat Services, Yom HaShoah and Kristallnacht Programs.

-Rick's programs can be more academic for college settings, teaching LGBT History or Holocaust Studies; or emphasize the affective domain for high school students and Gay-Straight Alliances to engage them.
+Rick's programs can be more academic for high school and college settings, teaching LGBT History or Holocaust Studies; or emphasize the affective domain for middle-high school students and Gay-Straight Alliances to engage them.
 One popular program tells LGBT History from Napoleon to Trump in 60 minutes.
 There is also a more informal One Man Show Performance described below.